 A New Prescription for Mental Health

 Subjects who took the supplements also had lower cortisol levels.
-Cortisol is a hormone which increases anxiety and is correlated with health problems like obesity and adrenal fatigue.
+Cortisol is a hormone that increases anxiety and is correlated with health problems like obesity and adrenal fatigue.
 It also promotes inflammation in the body’s tissues, which may lead to feelings of depression and fatigue.
-Cortisol was an essential hormone to early humans because it initiated the “fight or flight” response.
-However, in today’s increasingly sedentary society this hormone mostly serves to increase stress levels, leading to obesity, high blood pressure and heart disease.
+Cortisol was an essential hormone for early humans because it initiated the “fight or flight” response.
+However, in today’s increasingly sedentary society this hormone mostly serves to increase stress levels, leading to obesity, high blood pressure, and heart disease.

 While current research does not yet support good bacteria as a replacement for conventional mental health treatment, more doctors and mental health professionals are considering probiotic therapy as an add-on treatment.
 Patients with mild cases of anxiety or depression may consider boosting their healthy gut bacteria before trying medications.

 The simplest way to optimize gut bacteria is to ingest healthy bacteria as the study participants did.
 This can be done through supplement pills, or more easily by incorporating probiotic foods into your diet.
 The best foods for promoting healthy gut bacteria are fermented foods.
 Five of the best-fermented foods for increasing good bacteria are:

 • Yogurt, which is rich in strains of Lactobacilli and also provides a good source of calcium.
 Choose plain yogurt with no added sugar or artificial ingredients.

 • Kefir, a fermented milk product that tastes similar to yogurt, is a great way to boost healthy bacteria on the go.
 Unlike yogurt, kefir is liquid and drinkable.

 • Miso is a traditional Japanese food made from fermented grains, such as barley, rice, or soybeans.
 It adds a strong, meaty flavor to soups and noodle dishes.